Why I Cannot Sell These

 Around 1 or 2 O'clock is the audio amplifier, digi volume, IR remote, keypad reading and power supply board.

 At 6 O'clock is the Vaccum Flourescent Display (VFD) which is held in by 2 custom-made aluminum brackets.
-The grey cable is the display's power and data connections.
+The

 At 7 O'clock, mounted to the front is the IR receiver for the remote control.
-It looks like a silver box; I stole it out of a dead VCR :-)
+It looks like a silver box; I stole it out of

 Around 9 O'clock near the centre of the box is the greenish bottom of the keypad.